manwar/Starwoman/README.md

 - Preforking

     Spawns workers preforked like most high performance UNIX servers do.
-Starman also reaps dead children and automatically restarts the worker pool.
+Starwoman also reaps dead children and automatically restarts the worker pool.

 - Signals